blog home Dog Bites Protecting Your Children From Dog Bites

 You should also avoid negative interaction between the dog and the child.
 Examples of negative interaction can include:

-For the past 12 years, the dedicated dog bite lawyers at DiBella Law Offices, P.C. have continuously strived to exceed client’s expectations by giving them trusted legal counsel when they need it most.
+For the past 12 years, the dedicated Boston dog bite lawyers at DiBella Law Injury and Accident Lawyers have continuously strived to exceed client’s expectations by giving them trusted legal counsel when they need it most.
 Our legal team proudly represents clients throughout Massachusetts and New Hampshire.
 Call (781) 262-3338 today to learn how we can help.